mohammadaliawan/Launch_School_RB120_OOP/Assessment Prep/study_guide/variable_scope.md

 ### Constant Lookup

 Ruby first attempts to resolve a constant reference in the lexical scope of the reference.
 This means it first searches the class or module that encloses the reference to see if that class or module defines the constant.
 If not, it searches the next enclosing class or module.
 This continues if there are no more enclosing classes or modules.
-If no constant definition is found in the lexically enclosing scope, ruby next tries to resolve the constant in the inheritance heirarchy by checking the ancestors of the class or module that referred to the constant.
+If no constant definition is found in the lexically enclosing scope, ruby next tries to resolve the constant in the inheritance heirarchy of the structure that references the constant by checking the ancestors of the class that referred to the constant.
 If no constant definition is found in the inheritance heirarchy, then top level constant definition is checked.

+- Lexical Scope
+- Inheritance heirarchy
+- Top level

 ## Variable Scope and Inheritance